Susan G. Komen for the Cure: Events

-The Susan G. Komen Race for the Cure is Komen's flagship fundraising event, and the world's largest funding event for breast cancer.
+The Susan G. Komen Race for the Cure is Komen's main fundraising event and the world's largest funding event for breast cancer.
 It consists of a series of 5K runs and fitness walks to raise money and awareness for breast cancer.

 The first race was run in Dallas, Texas in 1983, with 800 participants.
 By 2016, over 1.6 million people participated in the race.

 The race's primary source of revenue is donations collected by the participants.
 In 2011, Komen said that three-quarters of the event's proceeds were being used locally to pay for community outreach programs, breast health education, and breast cancer screening and treatment projects run by the Komen affiliate, with the remaining quarter sent to the central organization.

 Komen's other nationwide events include: